loosolab/Datenanalyse_2022_23/wp1/README.md

-# THIS README IS NOT FINISHED AND STILL IN DEVELOPEMENT!!!

 ### Introduction

-This repository contains all the tools and methods developed specifically for the course “Applied data analysis in bioinformatics” from the masters program “Bioinformatik und Systembiologie” at the Justus-Liebig-University and the Technische Hochschule Mittelhessen in the wintern term 2022/2023.

-The goal of this course is to develop a pipeline for the [Max Planck Institute for Heart and Lung Research](https://www.mpg.de/149809/heart-lung-research) which takes data from [CATLAS](http://catlas.org/humanenhancer/#!/) and performs distinct analyses mainly based on the so-called chromatin accessibility<sup>[1](#--1-zhang-k-hocker-j-d-miller-m-hou-x-chiou-j-poirion-o-b-qiu-y-li-y-e-gaulton-k-j-wang-a-preissl-s-amp-ren-b--2021---a-single-cell-atlas-of-chromatin-accessibility-in-the-human-genome-cell-184--24---httpsdoiorg101016jcell202110024)</sup>.
-Furthermore, this pipeline is organized into two separate packages (WP1/WP2) due to the group distribution in the course.
-Hence, the main purpose of these methods is to be used by the second group (WP2), but they can nevertheless be used as a stand-alone tool.
-A graphical representation of our pipeline is given in the [appendix](#appendix).

-In the following we are going to thoroughly illustrate all necessary steps to perform an analysis using this repository.
+In the following we are going to thoroughly illustrate all necessary steps to perform an analysis using this part of the pipeline.
 For this reason we will guide the reader through a basic example reproducing each important step, where we also explain the underlying methods and their functionality along the way.
 We also provided a compact [Quick Start](#quick-start) section at the end for anyone who wants to get started right away.
 The rest of the following content is structured as follows.